drehnstrom/terraform-cicd-demo-gcp/README.md

 1. Log onto your GitHub account.

-1. Navigate to thie following repository and fork it into your account: https://github.com/drehnstrom/terraform-cicd-demo-gcp
+1. Navigate to the following repository and fork it into your account: https://github.com/drehnstrom/terraform-cicd-demo-gcp

 1. Click on the __Actions__ menu.
 Then, click the __I understand my workflows, go ahead and enable them__ button.